Phikkal Bazar

 Fikkal or Phikkal Bazar (फिक्कल बजार) is a former Village Development Committee (VDC) and now a part of Suryodaya Municipality (ward no.-10) in Ilam District, Koshi Province, Nepal.

 Fikkal Bazar is a business hub of eastern Ilam.
 It lies on the Mechi Highway.
 It is directly linked by road to Darjeeling, India, which sits 58 km away.
 Tea leaf, processed tea, ginger, broomsticks, and cardamom are among the major trade items of this town.
 In 2014, Phikkal VDC was merged with Kanyam and Panchakanya to form the new Suryodaya Municipality.

-Fikkal has a weekly Haat on Thursdays' where local vendors and farmers gather to trade their products.
+Fikkal has a weekly Haat on Thursdays where local vendors and farmers gather to trade their products.

 Climate

 Fikkal is perched at an altitude of approximately 1,500 meters (4,921 feet) above sea level, offering a moderate climate throughout the year.
-Summers are pleasant, with cool breezes sweeping through the hills, while winters bring a refreshing chill.
+Summers are pleasant, with cool breeze sweeping through the hills, while winters bring a refreshing chill.
 The region experiences heavy monsoon rains, which enrich the soil and enhance the greenery, making it ideal for agriculture, especially tea cultivation.

-The town is surrounded by forests, terraced farmlands, and the sprawling Kanyam Tea Estate, one of Nepal's best-known tea-producing regions.
+The town is surrounded by forests, terraced farmland, and the sprawling Kanyam Tea Estate, one of Nepal's best-known tea-producing regions.
 The proximity to natural attractions like Antu Danda and Mai Pokhari has made Fikkal a destination for eco-tourism and cultural exploration.

 History

 Fikkal’s history is closely tied to the development of tea cultivation in Nepal.
 During the late 19th and early 20th centuries, tea estates began flourishing in the Ilam region under the influence of British plantations in neighboring Darjeeling.
 Fikkal became a center for trade and transport, connecting local farmers and merchants with broader markets in the Terai plains and India.
-Over time, the town evolved into a market town.
+Over time, Fikkal evolved into a market town.

 Economy

 Fikkal’s economy is primarily driven by agriculture and tea production, which are the backbone of the region.
 The tea grown in nearby estates like Kanyam, Pashupatinagar, and other Ilam plantations is exported internationally, contributing significantly to Nepal’s economy.
-Besides tea, the town thrives on the cultivation of Cardamom, Ginger, and vegetables, making it a crucial trading hub for local farmers.
+Besides tea, the town thrives on the cultivation of cardamom, ginger, and vegetables, making it a crucial trading hub for local farmers.

 Tourism also plays a role in Fikkal's economy.
 Visitors often visit nearby attractions, using Fikkal as a base.
 The influx of tourists has led to the growth of small businesses such as hotels, restaurants, and souvenir shops, boosting the local economy.